 They tumble continuously over each other as I navigate all aspects of life.
 Why is the C-section rate so high?
 Why is the breastfeeding rate so low?
 Why are babies fed rice cereal as a first food?
 Why do free play and self-directed projects often cease after preschool?
 Why is formal education important?
 Why do some life partnerships continue to grow and strengthen while others atrophy and often lead to dissolution?
 Why am I here on this planet, in this body?
 How do I answer these questions in ways that resonate with the truest parts of me and also contribute to connection and well-being?

 I am a certified yoga teacher, a women’s circle leader, a writer, and a homeschooling mama.
-As I continue to study the physical and spiritual facets of yoga, nurture women in their individual growth, submit writing pieces to editors, and walk hand-in-hand with our children on our learning journeys, I’ll be here sharing my adventures with you.
+As I continue to study and teach the physical and spiritual facets of yoga, nurture women in their individual growth, submit writing pieces to editors, and walk hand-in-hand with our children on our learning journeys, I’ll be here sharing my adventures with you.